Navigating permanent underdetermination in dark energy and inflationary cosmology: State of play in modern cosmology

-Similarly to the inflation case, there was some hope that cosmologists would be able to pin down a precise microphysical model of dark energy by its predictions for ($w_0$, $w_a$) \cite{Caldwell:2005tm}.
+As with inflation, there was some hope that cosmologists would be able to whittle down substantially, or perhaps pin down precisely, microphysical models of dark energy by their predictions for ($w_0$, $w_a$) \cite{Caldwell:2005tm}.
 Yet, these hopes have likewise not materialized.
-More specifically, current constraints highly favour the `thawing' regime of dark energy.\footnote{This means that the equation of state becomes less negative as it evolves, corresponding to $dw/da>0$.} As has been explored by \textcite{Wolf:2023uno, Shlivko:2024llw, Dutta:2008qn}, `hilltop' models of quintessence have dynamical features that enable them to describe the equation of state $w(a)$ as evolving in a slow, approximately linear manner, or in a very rapid, highly non-linear manner, and everything in between.
-Consequently, these models can arbitrarily saturate huge swathes of the ($w_0$, $w_a$) parameter space because they can effectively generate a slow dynamical evolution, in which case they approximate the universal behavior of the many familiar models found in \cite{Scherrer:2007pu}, or an arbitrarily rapid dynamical evolution (described by $w_a$) for any value of the equation of state today $w_0$, in which case they approximate a number of other distinct models with similarly features in their potentials.\footnote{There is an additional nuance here.
-While from a theoretical perspective this parameterization of $w(a)$ is frequently interpreted as a Taylor expansion of $w(a)$ around recent cosmological times, from a data perspective these are `fitting parameters'.
-This means a particular dark energy model does not have a unique representation in terms of ($w_0, w_a$) parameters (as opposed to inflation where those models do have unique representations in ($r, n_s$) parameters because the observables calculated directly from the theory).
-Rather, a dark energy model's representation in this parameter space will depend on which data sets are used and which redshift epochs the said data sets probed because ($w_0, w_a$) is properly determined by finding the best fitting parameters for Eq.~(\ref{eq:hubble_fit}) for the data considered (as the true raw observables are sensitive to $H(z)$).
-Regardless, the models considered here will still sweep huge regions of the parameter space, this footnote is just to highlight that the exact representation of it is somewhat data dependent.
-See \cite{Wolf:2023uno, Wolf:2024eph, Shlivko:2024llw} for further discussion and different approaches for doing so.}
+More specifically, current constraints highly favour the `thawing' regime of dark energy (meaning dark energy is getting weaker). `Hilltop' models of quintessence have dynamical features that enable them to describe the equation of state $w(a)$ as evolving in a slow, approximately linear manner, or in a very rapid, highly non-linear manner, and everything in between \parencite{Wolf:2023uno, Wolf:2024eph, Shlivko:2024llw, Dutta:2008qn}.
+Consequently, these models can arbitrarily saturate huge swathes of the ($w_0$, $w_a$) parameter space because they can effectively generate a slow dynamical evolution, in which case they approximate the universal behavior of the many familiar models found in \cite{Scherrer:2007pu}, or an arbitrarily rapid dynamical evolution (captured in $w_a$) for any value of the equation of state today $w_0$, in which case they approximate a number of other distinct models with similar features in their potentials.\footnote{There is an additional nuance here as there are a few different interpretations of the $(w_0, w_a)$ parameterization.
+Often, it is interpreted as a Taylor expansion of $w(a)$ around recent cosmological times and the literature will look to the dark energy model's equation of state at a particular redshift or over a certain redshift range as indicative a particular model's representation in the $(w_0, w_a)$ space.
+Others have argued that $(w_0, w_a)$ should be interpreted as `fitting parameters', meaning that one should take a model's predictions for the exact cosmological observables (in this case the raw distance measurements which are sensitive Eq.~\eqref{eq:hubble_fit}) and use the $(w_0, w_a)$ parameters to determine a best fit for those predicted observables.
+Regardless, the models considered here will still sweep huge regions of the parameter space, this footnote is just to highlight that there are a few different interpretations of this parameter space and the exact representation of it is non-unique.
+See \cite{Wolf:2023uno, Wolf:2024eph, Shlivko:2024llw, Wolf:2025jlc} for further discussion.}